Jackie Stiles: Professional playing career

 Stiles' pro career started promisingly.
 In the 2001 WNBA draft, she was selected fourth overall by the Portland Fire, and was later voted the Rookie of the Year.
-Later in her WNBA career, Stiles suffered numerous injuries, including 13 surgeries.
+Later in her WNBA career, Stiles suffered numerous injuries, resulting in 13 surgeries.

 After the Fire folded in 2002, Stiles was selected 14th by the Los Angeles Sparks, but did not play that season, spending rehabilitation time for her injuries.

 In 2004, Stiles signed with the Lubbock Hawks (in Lubbock, Texas) of the National Women's Basketball League (NWBL).
 After a season, Stiles took on competitive cycling.

 In 2006, Stiles played briefly for the Canberra Capitals of the Women's National Basketball League in Australia before retiring due to injury.

 After retiring from playing professional basketball, Stiles founded J. Stiles Total Training in 2007.

 Coaching career

 In August, 2012, she accepted a women's basketball assistant coach position with Loyola Marymount University in Los Angeles, California.
 On April 18, 2013, it was announced that Stiles would be returning to her alma mater as assistant coach for the Lady Bears women's basketball team.
 On April 24, 2019, it was announced that Stiles was hired as an assistant coach for the University of Oklahoma's women's basketball team.
 Stiles was hired at Tulsa in late April 2021 joining new Golden Hurricane head coach Angie Nelp's inaugural staff.
 It was reported on June 21, 2021 that Stiles stepped down from the Tulsa staff.